 When I was younger, single, and didn’t have all that much responsibility in life, I was into cars and drag racing.
 There’s just something about the feeling of going fast that never got old, even if I did.
 When it came to engines, there was a saying: There’s No Replacement for Displacement.

-It was almost always the guys driving around their big V-8s looking down upon my turbocharged four-banger.
-It was an indictment to engine technology.
-No matter what kind of whiz-bang tech is in the engine compartment, there really was no getting around that a larger engine produced more power.
+It was almost always coming from the guys driving around their big V8s looking down upon my turbocharged four-banger.
+No matter what kind of whiz-bang tech is under the hood, there really was no getting around the inherent advantage of larger engines.

 The Role of Barrel Length

 There’s a lot of engineering voodoo going into accurate and reliable rifles.

 You got a glimpse at some of that math in my discussion of barrel twist rates.
 But there really is a lot more out there.

 For this article, we’re focusing on the physical forces propelling a projectile down the bore of the rifle.

 Firstly, understand that the cartridge contains a fuel source sealed in a brass case.
 The projectile sits atop the fuel source and seals one end of the case.
 At the other end, you’ll find the sealed bottom of the case and a small hole for the primer.

 In this configuration, each cartridge is self-contained.
 When you think about it, you have all of the components for a small rocket engine.
 By locking the cartridge into the chamber, the entire bore of the rifle becomes a rocket nozzle.
 As the fuel burns and releases high pressure gas, it expands in all directions.